MatthewXavierDunn/RSA-key-encryption/README.md

 # RSA-key-encryption

-A very simple RSA cryptography library.
+A simple RSA cryptography library.
 Key generation uses an implementation of the algorithm detailed in the paper: *["Fast Generation of Prime Numbers and  Secure Public-Key Cryptographic Parameters"](https://link.springer.com/content/pdf/10.1007/BF00202269.pdf)* by *Ueli M.Maurer*

 ## Usage